Maheshwar5/Terraform/Developers/03 - State, Remote State, Variables/README.md

 * Variables are useful to define values that can be reused across many resources.
 A central place where a change of value can be reflected everywhere it is used.

-Datatypes of variables in terraform are
+* Datatypes of variables in terraform are,
 * string
 * number
 * list